Rings: A great accessory for men and women alike...

 Finally, rinse your ring with warm water and dry it with a lint-free cloth.
 You can clean your ring at home as many times as you’d like, but it’s helpful to bring it to a jeweler for a professional cleaning every 6-12 months.📝

-All precious metals should be stored in a lined jewelry pouch or box when not in use.
+All precious metals should be stored in a lined jewelry pouch, box or even lined pocket in a jewelry armoire when not in use.
 This is especially important for silver and other metals that can oxidize to avoid them turning black.
 Additionally, storing rings separately prevents scratches and wear over time.

 You can also use an ultrasonic cleaner at home if you have one, but be careful!
 Only certain materials will work with this high-heat or high-intensity product.
 Read more about using an ultrasonic cleaner here.